awksedgreep/snmp_mgr/snmp_lib_migration.md

-# SNMPMgr to SnmpLib Migration Plan
+# SnmpMgr to SnmpLib Migration Plan

 ## Overview
 Systematic migration from custom SNMP implementation to the standardized `snmp_lib` library (v0.2.0).